liatmarc/streamlit-low-value-risk-dashboard/README.md

-Interactive dashboard to monitor risk of low-value diagnostic testing in pediatric care
 # Pediatric Risk Dashboard: Low-Value Diagnostic Testing

 This interactive Streamlit app helps visualize the predicted risk of low-value diagnostic tests in a pediatric population.
 It is designed to support quality and safety teams in identifying areas of overuse, improving care coordination, and promoting value-based decision-making.